LOYOLA UNIVERSITY CHICAGO

 ENGR 343 Medical Device Software Development II (3 Credit Hours)

-Pre-requisites: Restricted to Engineering Science majors
+Pre-requisites: Restricted to Engineering majors

 This is the third semester of a three-semester Specialty course series for students specializing in Biomedical Engineering.
 During four weeks, students increase their programming skills through exposure to advanced data structures and graph algorithms.
 Separately, software issues that the Food and Drug Administration considers during medical device submissions are highlighted.
 ENGR 342 with a minimum grade of C-, concurrent enrollment in ENGR 391.